-These are your 3 macronutrient groups and the main foods they contain.
-Other fruits and vegetables that are lower in starches and sugar can be eaten unlimited; but in moderation if you need to keep your weight in check.
+These are your 3 macronutrient groups, and the main foods that each group contains.
+Other fruits and vegetables that are lower in starches and sugar can be eaten unlimited, but in moderation if you need to keep your weight in check.

 HEALTHY SWEETENERS: (to be eaten in moderation only)

 - Date syrup